Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 27. What is a hidden layer in the neural network?
 How many nodes are there in a hidden layer?

-Answer: It is a layer between input and output where artificial neurons take weighted inputs, transform them, and use an activation function to produce the output.
-The number of nodes depends on the problem and there is no single formula to calculate the same.
+It is a layer between input and output where artificial neurons take weighted inputs, transform them, and use an activation function to produce the output.
+The number of nodes depends on the problem, and there is no single formula to calculate the same.

 28. What is the difference between grid search and random search?

-Answer: Grid search and random search are the two methods to tune the settings (hyperparameters) of a machine learning model.
+Grid and random search are the two methods to tune a machine learning model's settings (hyperparameters).
 The following table draws a detailed comparison between grid search and random search:

 |The very time-consuming and expensive method||controls the number of parameters to test, thus reducing the time and cost|